Replace Task Manager with the more powerful Process Explorer

 Process Explorer should not affect your Internet connection in any way.
 It’s a program that explores your operating system (Windows), so it should have no affect on your Internet.
 What actually “went wrong” with your Internet?
 All PE does is it gives you more info than the basic Task Manager.
 It gives in-depth information that might not really be necessary for basic users.

-Jacob Stokholm says:
+3. Jacob Stokholm Jacob Stokholm

 When i used the option “Replace Task Manager” i lost my Task Manager.